What is good?

 • Overall Nutritional Value: Bananas are also a source of magnesium and antioxidants, which can contribute to overall well-being and further support muscle relaxation and mood improvement.

 Incorporating bananas into your diet during your period can provide these benefits, helping to manage cramps, improve mood, and reduce bloating.
 As part of a balanced diet, they can be a simple and natural way to help alleviate some of the discomforts associated with menstruation.
+For more details, read our blogs in Health Library.

 Please use our advanced nutrient analyzer to evaluate food components.
 Harness this modern tool to make informed dietary choices tailored to your cycle.